chris-j-akers/i8080-javascript/README.md

   export { OutputDevice }

   ```
+Note that the `port` parameter is not used in the code, here, as this device will only be connected to one port.
+If a device is connected to more than one port, it is useful to split logic depending on which port on the device received the value.
+For instance, a sound device might play different sounds depending on which port received the value.

 ## 4. Create the `TutorialComputer` class by extending the `Computer` class

-Next, the `Computer` class is extended to create the `TutorialComputer` and hook it up the `OutputDevice`.
-Extending the class, instead of implementing it, may seem overkill for this example but in a lot of cases there will be additional devices to add and different hooks required to emulate OS or ROM functions (see `ExecuteNextInstruction()` in [`cpudiag-computer.js`](src/cpu-test-program/cpudiag-computer.js) for an example of emulating OS API calls without an OS).
-Extending the `Computer` class helps to decouple specific machine behaviour from the `core` components.
+Next, the `Computer` class is extended to create the `TutorialComputer` and hook it up to the `OutputDevice`.

 ```javascript
 import { Computer } from './computer.js';